richard-d-lee/jesus-chatbot/DIRECTORY_SUBMISSIONS.md

 Chat with Jesus AI for free spiritual guidance.
 Experience conversations with 6 unique representations of Jesus Christ, including scripture mode with Bible verses.

 **Long Description (50-500 words):**
-Jesus Chatbot is a free spiritual AI companion that allows users to have meaningful conversations with six distinct representations of Jesus Christ.
+Jesus Express is a free spiritual AI companion that allows users to have meaningful conversations with six distinct representations of Jesus Christ.
 Each representation offers a unique perspective based on different cultural, historical, and theological traditions.

 The chatbot features Traditional Western Jesus, Historical Middle Eastern Jesus based on archaeological understanding, African Diaspora Jesus reflecting African Christian traditions, Mormon Jesus from Book of Mormon teachings, AI Jesus as a digital consciousness, and Current Jesus walking among us in the 21st century.